Towards Reliable Item Sampling for Recommendation Evaluation: Introduction

 \begin{itemize} \item We derive an optimal item-sampling estimator and highlight subtle differences from the BV estimators derived by \citet{Krichene20@KDD20}, and point out the potential issues of BV estimator because it fails to link the user population size with the estimation variance.
 To the best of our knowledge, this is the first estimator that directly optimizes the estimation errors.

 \item We address the limitation of the current item sampling approaches by proposing a new adaptive sampling method.
-This provides a simple and effective remedy which helps avoid the sampling ``blind spot'', and significantly improves the accuracy of the estimated metrics with low sample complexity.
+This provides a simple and effective remedy that helps avoid the sampling ``blind spot'', and significantly improves the accuracy of the estimated metrics with low sample complexity.

-\item We perform a thorough experimental evaluation on the proposed item-sampling estimator and the new adaptive sampling method.
-The experimental results further confirm the statistical analysis and the superiority of newly proposed estimators.
+\item We perform a thorough experimental evaluation of the proposed item-sampling estimator and the new adaptive sampling method.
+The experimental results further confirm the statistical analysis and the superiority of newly proposed estimators. \end{itemize}